What Crowdfunding Platform Will We Use?

-- Run a fundraising event.
+Run a fundraising event.
 Live music, presentations, short-films, raffles or all of these in one at a fundraising event if done correctly, could enable you to achieve your fundraising goal in just one evening!
-You can run the event at your house, in a park or ask a venue to donate on quiet nights, guaranteeing that you'll bring in business for them through food and alcohol sales.
+You can run the event at your house, in a park or ask a venue to donate, guaranteeing that you'll bring in business for them through food and alcohol sales.
 Run a great event and you're all set to achieve your goal;

 Some links to help you get across the line

 If you're still having trouble or need some extra advice, check out these sites to give you some tips and hints to achieve your goals:

 1) Research and read through the website, our partner SISP's website and the program pages that you have access to;

 2) Read through our Marine Conservation Masterplan and utilise it for marketing your efforts;